Review the frequently asked questions related to planning and development in the Municipality of Trent Lakes.

 Please check out Peterborough’s Geographic Information System to view aerial imagery of your property.
 Click, “Yes, I Agree to the Terms” then Click “I want to” and either “Find a parcel by address” or “Find a parcel by roll number”.
 Choose Layers, then Zoning and ensure you choose Trent Lakes Zoning.
 You can determine the zoning designation of your property by viewing the Zoning Schedule Maps.
 Each map will have a legend in the top right corner to help you find the correct map.

 Consent applications are administered through the County of Peterborough.
-Please refer to their severance page to review their information package and process for consent.
+Please refer to their Severance page to review their information package and process for consent.

 Once you've found your property, you may view the Comprehensive Zoning By-law to find the permitted uses for that specific zone.